 Yellowstone Weather in August

-The average temperatures in August at Yellowstone are highs near 80 and lows in the high 40s degrees Fahrenheit.
+The Yellowstone National Park weather in August means highs near 80 and lows in the high 40s degrees Fahrenheit.

 How Long Should I Plan My Yellowstone Vacation?

 In order to really soak in Yellowstone, you will want to be there for more than 2 days, especially in the summertime.

 We suggest when vacationing during the summer months at Yellowstone that you plan to go for at least 4-5 days.
 This way you are not rushed and you can be a little more patient with the crowds of people knowing you have time to see everything.

 Not only that, but 4-5 days gives you time to relax, fish, hike, and really experience Yellowstone for everything it has to offer!

 “Download the app to your phone – no cell or wifi service needed.
 Based on your GPS location, the app takes you on a guided tour of the park and points out all the interesting features and stops.
 It’s like having a park ranger in the car with you.”

 Our number one Yellowstone vacation tip to avoid lines at the entrance gates is to enter the park early and head to the popular sites ahead of the crowds.

 Be prepared for slow cars and bison or bear jams.
 Pack your patience and enjoy the scenery!

 Here’s a list of Yellowstone National Park summer activities when you visit in the month of August.